larsjuhljensen/JensenLab/_pages/training_stringapp_cy3.8.md

 ### 1.5 Using the Cytoscape Search bar

 The types of queries described above can alternatively be performed through the Cytoscape Search bar (located at the top of the **Network** panel in the **Control Panel**).
-Click on the drop-down menu with an icon on it, located on the left side below the **Network** tab in the **Control Panel**.
+Click on the drop-down menu with an icon for the different resources.
 Select one of the four possible STRING queries and directly enter your query in the text field.
 To change settings such as organism, click the ☰ button next to the text field.
 Finally, click the 🔍 button to retrieve a STRING network for your query.

 ## Exercise 2